 In addition to the power generated from an IGCC plant, Douglas PUD would likely also pursue a 15 percent contribution of power from a wind generation facility.
 Wind power development has increased in the Northwest in recent years.
 Douglas PUD has been active in wind power development and owns 15.4 percent of the output (9.8 MW share) from the Nine Canyon Wind Project.
 The Nine Canyon Wind Project consists of 49 turbines capable of producing 63.7 MW of electricity.
 Douglas PUD is one of 10 project participants in the Nine Canyon Wind Project.
-Wind energy costs approximately 3.5 cents per kilowatt-hour (kWh) to produce (after a 1.7 cent Federal Renewable Energy Production Incentive), which is slightly higher than traditional resources.
+Wind energy operations and maintenance costs are approximately 3.5 cents per kilowatt-hour (kWh) after a 1.7 cent Federal Renewable Energy Production Incentive.